SkillsUnion/tamkeen-software/docs/2-fullstack/firebase/firebase-hosting.md

 ## Optional: Firebase and ViteJS

 You can also check out how to use firebase for ViteJS applications using the ViteJS <a href="https://vitejs.dev/guide/static-deploy#google-firebase" target="_blank">documentation</a>

+## Exercise

+Choose one of your applications (using ViteJS or Create React App) and host it to Firebase.